Publisher's Note: There has been an amendment to the acknowledgements section of this article.

 7See for example the Atlas of Community-Based Monitoring in a Changing Arctic where information about dozens of projects and hundreds of participating Arctic communities can be obtained: http://www.arcticcbm.org/index.html.

 We acknowledge all of the original participants in the citsci-discussion-l email list for having generated a variety of interesting and inspiring ideas out of which this paper emerged.
 In particular, thanks go to Tim Vargo, Daniela Soleri, Dan Mcquillan, and Eva Lewandowski for contributing quotes from that discussion to this paper with permission.
 Comments from the following people led to improvements of the paper: Alice Ndlovu, Pam DiBona, Alessandro Campanaro, Veljo Runnel, Rebecca Jordan, Cleo Woelfle-Erskine, Bruno Strasser, Pen-Yuan Hsing, Jenny Reardon, Rick Bonney, and three anonymous reviewers.
 MV Eitzel was supported by the United States National Science Foundation under Grant No. 1415130.
 NSF had no involvement in study design; collection, analysis, and interpretation of data; writing of the paper; or the decision to submit for publication.
+M Haklay has received funding from the European Research Council (ERC) under the Horizon 2020 research and innovation programme (Grant agreement No. 694767).

 The authors have no competing interests to declare.